 Any academic employee convicted of violating a criminal drug statute in the work place must notify his or her supervisor and the Provost no later than five (5) days after the conviction.
 Any unclassified academic employee convicted of violating a criminal drug statute in the work place must notify his or her supervisor and the Provost or Vice President for Finance and Administration, as appropriate, no later than five (5) days after the conviction.
-Any classified service employee convicted of violating a criminal drug statute in the work place must notify his or her supervisor and the Vice President for Finance and Administration no later than five (5) days after the conviction.
+Any classified service employee convicted of violating a criminal drug statute in the Work place of violating a criminal drug statute in the work place must notify his or her supervisor and the Vice President for Finance and Administration no later than five (5) days after the conviction.